jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 ## The Triplet Margin Miner

-For some Triplets, the pre-trained model already performs well, i.e.
+For some triplets, the pre-trained model already performs well, i.e.

 the distance between the `anchor` embedding and `pos` is much smaller than the distance between `anchor` and `neg`?
-These Triplets do not contribute to improving the model, since they are already in the desired relation to each other in the embedding space.
+These triplets do not contribute to improving the model, since they are already in the desired relation to each other in the embedding space.
-A more effective way is to use only a subset of all Triplets for model training.
+A more effective way is to use only a subset of all triplets for model training.
 We call this subset the **hard** or **semi-hard negative samples**.

 ![mining](../imgs/mining.png)